Blaine Robison, M.A.

 13 `And do not lead us into temptation, but deliver us from evil.
 [KJV: For thine is the kingdom, and the power, and the glory, for ever.
 Amen.”]

 “Consider it all joy, my brethren, when you encounter various trials, knowing that the testing of your faith produces endurance.
-4 And let endurance have its perfect result, so that you may be perfect and complete, lacking in nothing.
-James 1:2-3
+4 And let endurance have its perfect result, so that you may be perfect and complete, lacking in nothing."
+(Jas 1:2-3)

 Evil.
 Grk. ho ponēros (“the evil” or “the evil one”).
 Ponēros has a range of meaning.
 (1) It is used physically of the eyes as bad or sick (Matt 6:23; Luke 11:34); (2) It is used ethically of men opposed to God (Matt 7:11; 13:49-50); (3) It is used of the Evil One, Satan when the definite article is present (Matt 13:19).
 In the LXX ponēros translates Heb. ra‘, which means evil, bad, of little value, and used in reference to animals (Lev 26:6), food, land and persons.
 It is used of the discouraging report the 10 spies brought (Num 14:37).
 It may simply refer to the disease and suffering of life (Deut 7:15; Prov 15:15).
-It may also refer to being ungenerous, stingy or miserly (Deut 15:9)
+It may also refer to being ungenerous, stingy or miserly (Deut 15:9).
+The reality is that the devil is always working to destroy God's people, so the plea for rescue is always relevant, whether from Satan's schemes or his traps into which we may fall.

 1. Deliver us from evil times or circumstances that cause suffering.
 In this way the petition would be parallel to “lead us not into trials and testings.”